aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

 - Key: "ShowSourceLinks": Value: true
     - include URLs to the relevant source documents from your Knowledge Base.

 As before, you are empowered to tinker with the values to customize or improve on the responses you get from **ASK ASSISTANT!**.
-For extra 'behind the scenes' visibility, go to the  LambdaHook function in the AWS Lambda console, inspect the code, and and view its logs in CloudWatch.
+For extra 'behind the scenes' visibility, go to the  Lambda Hook function in the AWS Lambda console, inspect the code, and and view its logs in CloudWatch.
 This will help you to understand how it works, and to troubleshoot any issues.

-## Freeform questions in the bot UI, and 'OK Assistant!' voice questions
+## Freeform questions

 Instead of choosing one of the 'easy buttons' in the Meeting assist bot UI, you can type a freeform question..